mozilla/pkipolicy/rootstore/policy.md

 ### 7.4 Transfers ###

-We require that all CAs whose certificates are distributed with our software products notify us when the ownership control of the CA’s certificate(s) changes, or when ownership control of the CA’s operations changes.
+All CAs whose certificates are distributed with our software products MUST notify us when the ownership control of the CA’s certificate(s) changes, or when ownership control of the CA’s operations changes.
 To notify us, send email to [certificates@mozilla.org][Email-Us].

 -----